 My mum has kindly mailed me my sleep sheet and my first aid kit to my brother’s place in England, and now it’s packing once more.
 As I’ve noted time and time again: I hate packing.
 Not only do I hate packing, but it seems that every time I recalibrate into some new phase of my life, I have to change it all up again.
 You must be thinking “but this is what you signed up for!”
 Yes, this is very true.
 And I truly believed that I would adjust to the ever-shifting landscape and become one of those blasé packing people.
 “Oh!”
 I would say offhandedly, “I’ll just throw shit in a suitcase and be ready to go.”
 I was wrong.

 None of this is a big deal – I’ll find clothes that fit in Asia or do an H&M run for cotton basics and leave my suits & skirts with my brother.
 But it’s also good to share because these are some of the logistical issues that arise when you have no fixed abode.
 Packing 101 doesn’t usually include a chapter called “what to do when your belongings are scattered around the world.”

-I’ll be flying to Vietnam in early December and staying in the country through March.
+I’ll be flying to Saigon in December, a first time travel to Vietnam where I hope to stay for a few months.
 I plan to get a multiple entry 3-month visa online ahead of time and then rent an apartment in Saigon, with jaunts to Bangkok or Phnom Penh to see friends.
 In addition to visiting a country I’ve been dreaming of seeing for a long time, I am also looking forward to some time standing still.
 It’s been a really wonderful year of hard work and measurable rewards (like my book!), but I’m exhausted from the moving around.
 I just want a routine of soup, noodles, and more rice flour funsies.
 I’m really excited.